kunzjacq/Additive_DFTs/README.md

 Algorithms implemented are: Von zur Gathen - Gehrard algorithm with Cantor bases (also called the Wang-Zhu-Cantor algorithm),  and the Mateer-Gao algorithm.
 Both of them are described in Todd Mateer Master Thesis (available at https://tigerprints.clemson.edu/all_dissertations/231/).
 Reverse algorithms are also implemented.

 Truncated versions of these algorithms are available to perform only a part of the DFT computation.
-Provided an input polynomial degree < v = 2<sup>u</sup>, the v first coefficients of the DFT can be computed efficiently (if the field has size w, the time to compute the truncated DFT is less than v/w the time to compute the full DFT).
+Provided with an input polynomial degree < v = 2<sup>u</sup>, the v first coefficients of the DFT can be computed efficiently (if the underlying finite field has size w, the time to compute the truncated DFT is less than v/w times the full DFT time).
 Truncated reverse transforms have the same complexity and build a polynomial of degree < v that takes the provided values.

 A combination of Wang-Zhu-Cantor and Mateer-Gao is also implemented to tackle the case of the computation of u values of a polynomial of degree d where u is much smaller than d.